 The most accurate measurements with an SPRT involve measuring its resistance at two sense currents and then extrapolating back to the zero-power value.
-The microK's user interface provides a simple feature to allow the sense current to be scaled by a factor of root-two (a factor of 2 in power) to make this technique easy for the user to implement (see section 3.6).
+The microK's user interface provides a simple feature to allow the sense current to be scaled by a factor of $\sqrt{2}$ (a factor of 2 in power) to make this technique easy for the user to implement (see section 3.6).
+The microK can be configured to change the current between two values and extrapolate back to determine a zero power value automatically (see section 6).

-7 Calibration
+8 Calibration